aws/sagemaker-scikit-learn-container/README.rst

 The "final" Dockerfiles encompass the installation of the SageMaker specific support code.

-All "final" Dockerfiles use `base images for building <https://github.com/aws/sagemaker-sklearn-container/blob/refactor-notebooks/docker/0.4.0/final/Dockerfile.cpu#L2>`__.
+All "final" Dockerfiles use base images for building.

 These "base" images are specified with the naming convention of sklearn-base:<Scikit-learn_version>-cpu-py<python_version>.